 9) overall summing up.

-In summary our findings were similar to those in the published literature, with positive long-term outcomes following epilepsy surgery, the majority: taking fewer AEDs, experiencing less frequent and less severe seizures, and reporting improved quality-of-life.
+In summary, our findings are similar to previous studies, with positive long-term outcomes following epilepsy surgery, the majority: taking fewer AEDs, experiencing less frequent and less severe seizures, and reporting improved quality-of-life.
 We, as elsewhere, note a long delay from diagnosis to surgery.
 Some patient’s seizures returned years after surgery stressing the need for long term follow up.
 Research is needed to establish predictive markers of good or bad surgical outcome.

 References